 In the final interview segment, Guy Winters couldn’t remember the name of Viola Gainer, but the March-April 1972 issue of the The Rocket, the railroad’s employee magazine, featured a short article about Gainer following her death in December 1971.

-I wrote a story about the unveiling ceremony for KUAR, which can be read here.
-It was a happy day for Guy, who spoke at the ceremony.
+I wrote a story about the unveiling ceremony for NPR station KUAR-FM 89.1, which can be read here.
+It was a happy day for Guy.
 Many former employees of the Rock Island and their families also attended.

 Guy Winters died on October 3, 2018 after suffering a stroke a few days earlier.
 He was 84.